arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### Using color and line type to show groups

-If you want to show multiple lines on a single plot, you can achieve that by adding arguments for `hue` (controls color) and `style` (controls line type, like solid or dashed), as we did for scatter plots and histograms.
+If you want to show multiple lines on a single plot, you can achieve that by adding arguments for `hue` (controls color) and `style` (controls line type, like solid or dashed), as we did for scatterplots and histograms.

 ```python
 sns.relplot(x="timepoint", y="signal", hue="event", style="event", kind="line", data=fmri)